Spring Theme and Centers for Preschoolers

 • The Best Blueberry Muffin Recipe by the Artful Parent: what kid doesn’t like muffins, right?
 This is a deliciously perfect opportunity to practice pre-math measuring the ingredients and to talk about textures, colors, and flavors.

-• Bake an Artful Spring Nest Cake with Ice Cream Eggs by the Artful Parent: okay, sign me up for this one.
+• Bake an Artful Spring Nest Cake with Ice Cream Eggs by the Artful Parent.
 A simply made cake with hand-made ice cream eggs makes a wonderful cooking experience for your children.

 Decorations

-An important part of any celebration or theme is adding decorations, not only to have your classroom look beautiful but also to put everybody in a good and happy mood.
-Besides, anybody that enters the classroom must be able to tell what is the theme that you are using that week.
+An important part of any celebration or theme is adding decorations to decorate your classroom, and to put everybody in a good and happy mood.
+Besides, anybody who enters the classroom must be able to tell what is the theme that you are using that week.

 And since I love to create, I also made some free wall decor with Spring motivational messages that you can print and use in your classroom or at home.
 You can grab them by just clicking on the link below.